Theodor Herzl Distinguished Chair at Masaryk University

 Please note that each activity has a specific application and administrative requirements, different deadlines and different target group, so please the information below carefully.

 Masaryk University welcomes annually more than 10 scholars coming to conduct research, to teach, or to do a combination of both in the Czech Republic in general, and at Masaryk University specifically.
+The mobilities are realized in different faculties of Masaryk University.

 - Israeli nationality, teaching or research position at one of Israeli HEIs